 Historically, the study of angles and polygons dates back to ancient civilizations such as the Egyptians and Babylonians, who used geometric principles for land surveying and construction.
 The Greeks, particularly mathematicians like Euclid and Pythagoras, formalized these concepts and developed the theoretical framework for geometry that we still use today.
 The formula for the sum of interior angles has been refined and proven over centuries, solidifying its place as a fundamental principle in mathematics.

 Understanding this formula is essential for various geometric calculations and constructions.
-For example, if you know the number of sides of a polygon, you can easily calculate the sum of its interior angles.
+Still, for example, if you know the number of sides of a polygon, you can easily calculate the sum of its interior angles.
 Conversely, if you know the sum of the interior angles, you can determine the number of sides the polygon has.
 This knowledge is particularly useful in fields such as architecture, engineering, and computer graphics, where precise angle measurements are crucial.

 Trends and Latest Developments